medic/cht-docs/content/en/apps/guides/updates/preparing-for-4.0.md

 To upgrade app, run `npm update cht-conf`

 ## Enketo

-CHT 4.0 [upgrades the version of Enketo](https://github.com/medic/cht-core/pull/7256) used to render forms to version `5.18.1`.
-While this is not the latest version, it introduces a few changes that may change the way your forms work.
-In the worst case, there may be an error when trying to show them in the CHT.
-To test every form, set up a development instance of the CHT 3.x.
-An easy way of doing this is to use the [CHT Docker Helper]({{< relref "apps/guides/hosting/app-developer#cht-docker-helper" >}}).
+CHT 4.0 [upgrades the version of Enketo](https://github.com/medic/cht-core/pull/7256) used to render forms.
+This upgrade provides a ton of bug fixes and enhancements (particularly around ODK spec compliance) which will make the forms experience in the CHT even better!
+(For example, we now have proper support for `repeat`s with a dynamic length, including the various XPath functions necessary to take full advantage of this functionality!)
+That being said, it does introduce a few changes which may affect the way your forms function (or even cause some forms to fail to load at all).

+### Automated testing

+The best way to ensure your forms will work in CHT 4.0 is to start with good automated test coverage of your forms' functionality using the [cht-conf-test-harness](http://docs.communityhealthtoolkit.org/cht-conf-test-harness/index.html).
+By simply updating the version of the CHT targeted by the test harness, your tests can confirm the forms behave the same way on CHT 4.0.

+### Manual testing

+You can also manually test your forms on a non-prod CHT instance.
+It is possible to test your forms against the new Enekto changes without having to uplift your non-prod CHT instance to the new 4.0 architecture.

+An easy way of doing this is to use the [CHT Docker Helper]({{< relref "apps/guides/hosting/app-developer#cht-docker-helper" >}}) to deploy a 3.x CHT instance.
 After you have your dev instance up and running, upgrade to the `7786-fix-report-label` branch:

 1. Log in as an Admin and go to the admin section, choose upgrades: